Rising fuel prices in 2022

 If you want to know more about how Fuel Card Services could help you and your business, you can get in contact with our fleet management experts today.

-Fuel Guide for SMEs
+UK Fuel Guide for SMEs

-Fuel plays a major role in the UK economy.
+UK Fuel plays a major role in the economy.
 It’s a core component of the transport sector, which saw 176 billion tonne-kilometres of domestic freight transported in 2020.
 A whopping 77% of that freight was moved by road, and is the product of operations conducted by businesses of all shapes and sizes – from large multinational corporations to SMEs that are just starting out on their journeys with commercial freight.

 All of these freight businesses, and even transport businesses such as taxi ranks, share at least one trait in common, which is a dependency on fuel.
 Consequently, it’s important to understand:

-• What fuel is.
+• What is fuel?

 • What type of fuel your business should be investing in.